Jewish Messiah Prophecy Explained

 - What does prophecy reveal about the First Mission of the Messiah?

-- When does Jewish Messiah prophecy say that the Messiah will come?
+- When does Messiah prophecy say that the Messiah will come?

 - What does prophecy reveal about the Messiah and the Temple?

-- How does Jewish prophecy connect the Messiah with the Scepter of Judah?
+- How does Bible prophecy relate the Messiah with the Scepter of Judah?

-- Does prophecy tie the Messiah with the End Times?
+- Does prophecy connect the Messiah with the End Times?

 - What does prophecy explain about the Second Mission of the Messiah?